mdx-workshop/mdx-submissions21/paper.md

 We use Open-Unmix differentiable implementation of this filtering [@umx], which uses an iterative estimation procedure.
-Using more iterations at evaluation time is usually optimal, but sadly doesn't work well with the hybrid approach, as changing the spectrogram output, without the waveform output being able to adapt, will drastically reduce the SDR, and using a high number of iterations at train time is prohibitively slow.
+Using more iterations at evaluation time is usually optimal, but sadly doesn't work well with the hybrid approach, as changing the spectrogram output, without the waveform output being able to adapt will drastically reduce the SDR, and using a high number of iterations at train time is prohibitively slow.
-In all cases, differentiably transform the spectrogram branch output to a waveform, summed to the waveform branch output, and the final loss is applied in the waveform domain.
+In all cases, we differentiably transform the spectrogram branch output to a waveform, summed to the waveform branch output, and the final loss is applied in the waveform domain.